Mohitur669/COVID-19-Vaccination-Tracker/README.md

 This is a COVID-19 Global Vaccination Tracker Dashboard created using Tableau.
 The dashboard is created using Tableau Public.
 You can filter the data to modify the dashboard visualization as per your needs.
 The complete dashboard is hosted in Github pages.
 You can view the dashboard [here](https://mohitur669.github.io/COVID-19-Vaccination-Tracker/).

-## Data Source

-The data is taken from [Our World in Data](https://ourworldindata.org/covid-vaccinations).
-The data source was last updated on 25/10/2021.

 ## Dashboard

 The dashboard is created using Tableau